Princess Lilian, Duchess of Halland: Widowhood

 Prince Bertil died on 5 January 1997 in their home.
-From 1997 until 2010 Lilian continued to represent the royal family at various engagements and other occasions.
+From 1997 until 2010, Lilian continued to represent the royal family at various engagements and other occasions.
 She was the patron of many organizations.
 In 2000, Lilian released a biography of her life with Bertil.

 In August 2008, Lilian fell and broke her femur in her apartment; and, in February 2009, she again suffered a fall in her home.
 It was announced on 3 June 2010, that Lilian was afflicted with Alzheimer's disease and was no longer able to appear in public.
 She lived her final years at Villa Solbacken, her longtime home in the Djurgården area of Stockholm, attended by three nurses.

 Lilian died in Stockholm on 10 March 2013, aged 97, sixteen years after her husband.
 The Royal Palace did not give a cause of death, but she had been in poor health for several years.
 Her death came as the royal family was preparing for Princess Madeleine's wedding, and the family interrupted what they were doing to spend her last moments together with her.

 Her 16 March funeral was broadcast live on SVT.
-It was attended by her nephew and niece-in-law the King and the Queen of Sweden; her nieces-in-law the Queen of Denmark, Princess Margaretha, Princess Birgitta, Princess Désirée, and Princess Christina; her grandnieces Crown Princess Victoria and Princess Madeleine; and her grandnephew and grandnephew-in-law Prince Carl Philip and Prince Daniel.
+It was attended by her nephew and niece-in-law the King and the Queen of Sweden; her nieces the Queen of Denmark, Princess Margaretha, Princess Birgitta, Princess Désirée, and Princess Christina; her grandnieces Crown Princess Victoria and Princess Madeleine; and her grandnephew and grandnephew-in-law Prince Carl Philip and Prince Daniel.
 Princess Astrid of Norway was also in attendance, as were her friends Roger Moore and his Swedish wife Kiki Tholstrup.